dustinpfister/blog_posts/_posts/js-document-body.md

 layout: post
 categories: js
 id: 354
-updated: 2019-01-03 21:01:22
+updated: 2019-01-03 21:02:49
-version: 1.0
+version: 1.1
 ---

-The body element of an html document is where all additional elements will be placed that have to do with the documents layout an structure.
+The [body element](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) of an html document is where all additional elements will be placed that have to do with the documents layout an structure.
 In this post I will be covering some topics when it comes to the document.body property that can be used to quickly reference this html element.

 <!-- more -->